2b-t/docker-realtime/ReadMe.md

 ```

 This should create a latency histogram by measuring the difference between a thread's intended wake-up time and its actual wake up time.
 This measures any form of latency caused by hardware, firmware and operating system.
 For more information on this test refer to [OSADL](https://www.osadl.org/Create-a-latency-plot-from-cyclictest-hi.bash-script-for-latency-plot.0.html).

-The latency on most computers optimised for energy efficiency like laptops will be magnitudes larger than the one of a desktop system as can also clearly be seen [browsing the OSADL latency plots](https://www.osadl.org/Latency-plots.latency-plots.0.html). **It is therefore generally not advisable to use laptops for real-time tests** (with and without a Docker).